mitin001/blog/2025/10/23/let-them-15.md

 # 15. Unlock The Power of Your Influence

-This chapter of the book [Let Them](../../../2025/10/14/let-them.md) answered a question about motivation.
+This chapter of the book [Let Them](../../../2025/10/14/let-them.md) answered a question about motivation and showed me that I can answer a question about comforting a grieving person.

 ## How to motivate people?